jundalisay/sp/content/en/superphysics/principles/chapter-07.md

-Chapter 4 explained that reality is made up of long perception-chains of cause and effects, called by the Hindus as ''karma-samskara-karma'.
+Chapter 6 explained that reality is made up of perception-relations between identities.

+These then allow long chains of cause and effects, called by the Hindus as ''karma-samskara-karma'.

 A long series of chains gains the dynamics of a wave.
 This wave we can split into 3 states: